sajjadh47/disposable-email-blocker-contact-form-7/readme.txt

 == Frequently Asked Questions ==
 = How to use this plugin? =
-Just after installing Disposable Email Blocker - Contact Form 7 plugin, create or edit existing contact form and according to screenshot enable filtering and edit message... then voila! yo're ready to go.
+Just after installing Disposable Email Blocker - Contact Form 7 plugin, create or edit existing contact form and according to screenshot enable filtering and edit message... then voila! you're ready to go.

 == Screenshots ==
 1. Message Screen When Disposable/Temporary Email Found